empfunden/cpp-interview/README.md

 ### Some things to consider

-We expect that solving this will take you about two hours, although you're free to take as much or as little time as you want.
-Your implementation should prioritize correctness and simplicity, rather than performance, generality, or the accurate simulation of real-world collision avoidance systems.
+We expect that solving this will take you about two hours of active development (i.e. research, typing, validation) time, although you're free to take as much or as little time as you want.
+Your implementation should prioritize correctness and simplicity, rather than performance, generality, or the accurate simulation of real-world collision avoidance systems (although none of these are bad).

 Here are some of the things we'll be looking for in your solution:
   * Can you understand the development environment and be productive in it?